CoderDojo-Content/Beginner-NodeJS/en/README.md

-1. Before doing this card you should have completed the Javascript Sushi Cards.
-If not, Go find them [here](https://www.gitbook.com/book/coderdojo/beginner-javascript-sushi/details), [here](https://www.gitbook.com/book/coderdojo/intermediate-javascript-sushi/details) and [here](https://www.gitbook.com/book/coderdojo/advanced-javascript-sushi/details).
+1. Before doing this card you should have completed the Javascript and HTML Sushi Cards.
+If not, Go find them [here](https://www.gitbook.com/@coderdojo).

 2. To develop with NodeJS, You are going to need to install the enviroment to your computer.
 Download and run the installer for your operating system [here](https://nodejs.org/en/download/).